dehne/Bendulum/README.md

 ## What does this library do?

-This Arduino library defines a Bendulum object that can be used to drive a bendulum or pendulum connected to and Arduino.
+This Arduino library defines a Bendulum object that can be used to drive a bendulum or pendulum connected to an Arduino.
 A Bendulum object works just as well for a pendulum whose bob has a magnet at its end.

 The main method is beat().
 This method is intended to be invoked repeatedly in the loop() function of an Arduino sketch.